openqasm/openqasm/source/language/classical.rst

 The Switch statement
 --------------------

-A ``switch`` statement is a form of flow control that provides for a predicated selection of statement(s) to be executed based on a discriminating controlling value.
+A ``switch`` statement is a form of flow control that provides for a predicated selection of zero, one or more statements to be executed based on a discriminating controlling value.
 The discriminating controlling value can be either *explicit* - as it is the case for ``case`` statements - or *none of the above* - which is the case for ``default`` statements.

 A ``switch`` statement is not a loop.
 It does not iterate over a sequence of values.